Leaderboard

 Showing content with the highest reputation on 26/09/17 in all areas

-Guys, this is more than worthy of an upgrade.
+1. Guys, this is more than worthy of an upgrade.
 The original album is a solid representation of highlights but it always felt too relentless.
 The missing material is all good as the score is so richly orchestrated than there is no real dull moment.
 There are some nice quieter materials that help to create this nostalgic Golden Era vibe.
 And the material gets time to breathe a little bit between the bigger setpieces.
 Liner notes are great too.
 The mastering seems bit gentler to me, for lack of a better description.
 Couldn't be happier with this set.
-Karol3 points -
+Karol

 3 points

-Eric is an extraordinarily sensitive and deeply human composer, criminally written off by some as just another muzak/pseudoclassical guy.
+3. Eric is an extraordinarily sensitive and deeply human composer, criminally written off by some as just another muzak/pseudoclassical guy.
 Utter lunacy to think he should even be mentioned with some of the usual suspects of that ilk like Karl Jenkins.
 That said, the BYU performance you linked has awful, awful, awful, awful diction.
 Can't stand their pronunciations.
 Recommend his own group's performance, with much more refined diction, clarity of tone, and far more tasteful vibrato than any wholly American choir seems capable of.
-Here, and with score so you can appreciate the very fine part writing.2 points -
+Here, and with score so you can appreciate the very fine part writing.

-It's like poetry.
-It rhymes. #ringtheory2 points
+4. It's like poetry.
+It rhymes. #ringtheory

 1 point